Barbados travel guide

 The local police have advised residents and visitors against wearing visible gold jewellery due to a spate of robberies particularly in Bridgetown and other popular tourist areas.

+Take care when driving on the roads as there can be potholes and speed bumps.
 Observe the speed limits.
 You should take extra care on minor roads and in rural areas where there are narrow roads and blind corners.
 Pedestrians often walk on the roads and indicators are not always used.